 But we are talking about a cheap option, and despite all the enthusiasm, this bad boy is nowhere near a classic Martin or Taylor.
 However, it’s still a mighty fine guitar that will get the job done.

-In the mid-range price department, Taylor’s Big Baby Taylor, or BBT is a fine option and possibly the top acoustic guitar for blues under $500.
+In the mid-range price department, Taylor’s Big Baby Taylor, or BBT is a fine option and possibly the top acoustic guitar for blues in its price range.
 It utilizes a classic dreadnought body that resonates rich tone, but the sitka spruce and a pack of steel strings still keep the sound dry and bright enough to let the rough bit come out.

 Note that this model has a surprisingly high-end ebony neck and a set of high-quality frets, which make it significantly easier to play the guitar.
 So if you’re a beginner blues master looking for an affordable six-string that is easy to play, BBT is a fine choice.

 In terms of value for money, this guitar offers the best sound of all the instruments on the list.
-You can get it from some retailers for as low as $400, yet the sound it offers is worth at least $1000, if not $1500.
+You can get it from some retailers for a quite low price, yet the sound it offers is worth at least $1000, if not $1500.
 So if a divine Martin is out of your reach, a Big Baby still has many of the high-end sonic qualities you’ve been yearning for.
 No one would kick this baby off any list of the best acoustic guitars for blues, that’s for sure.